antcolag/tools/docs/debug.md

 The module contains collection of functions for type checking and to handle statements like throw and debug, as functions.

-It also exposes the ```DEBUGGING``` member of the module controlls the behaviour of some functions.
+It also exposes a ```DEBUGGING``` that can be used to controll some behaviour of your functions.
 Can be changed using the DEBUG function exposesd in the module.

 ASSERT